2014 Dog Bite Fatality: Two Cane Corsos Brutally Attack and Kill Jogger in Metamora Township, Michigan

 Sentenced to 3 Years archived

 UPDATE 06/09/16: Today in a Montgomery County court, a judge sentenced Kimiko Hardy to three years in jail in connection to the mauling death of a baby who was under her care on July 20, 2014.
-In May, a jury found Hardy guilty on six felony counts after her pit bull killed her 7-month old step-grandson, Johnathan Quarles Jr. During opening statements of the criminal trial, prosecutors said that Hardy's pit bull, named Bussa, crushed the baby’s skull and removed part of his scalp.
+In May, a jury found Hardy guilty on six felony counts after her pit bull killed her 7-month old step-grandson, Johnathan Quarles Jr. During opening statements of the criminal trial, prosecutors said that Hardy's pit bull, named "Busa," crushed the baby’s skull and removed part of his scalp.

 The judge applied sentencing on the lower side; Hardy was facing up to 11 years.
 A few months before Johnathan's death, Hardy's dog attacked a mail carrier, causing the loss of mail delivery to her home for six months.
 Just weeks before his death, Hardy's pit bull attacked a beagle that was being walked near her home.
 Afterward, she was ordered to attend a course on "responsible dog ownership," which she did attend, but still failed to take steps to protect the baby from the dog.